 Protecting the financial health of your family members and other loved ones after you die is important.
 In order to avoid mistakes and ensure your wishes are followed, you are advised to consult with an experienced estate planning lawyer on a regular basis.

 If you have questions about the probate process, call Attorney Daniel J. Krause at (608) 268-5751 today.
 At Krause Law Offices LLC, our experienced Dane County probate lawyer is available to assist you in creating a thorough end of life plan that is right for you and your loved ones.
 Mr. Krause helps Wisconsin clients with probate matters, trust administration, health care documents, powers of attorney, wills, and many other estate planning tools.
-For a free initial consultation with a capable estate planning lawyer, please do not hesitate to contact Krause Law Offices LLC through our website.
+For a initial consultation with a capable estate planning lawyer, please do not hesitate to contact Krause Law Offices LLC through our website.

 Considering Some Tough Wisconsin Estate Planning Questions, Wisconsin Probate & Estate Planning Lawyer Blog, October 2, 2012